mukund799/Langchain-Learning/readme.md

 ## memory

 *`RunnableWithMessageHistory`*
+    ```python
+    from langchain_core.chat_history import (
+        BaseChatMessageHistory, InMemoryChatMessageHistory
+    )
+    from langchain_core.runnables.history import RunnableWithMessageHistory
+    ```

     - Runnable that manages chat message history for another Runnable.

     - A chat message history is a sequence of messages that represent a conversation.

     - RunnableWithMessageHistory wraps another Runnable and manages the chat message history for it; it is responsible for reading and updating the chat message history.

+    - They accept a config with a key ("session_id" by default) that specifies what conversation history to fetch and prepend to the input, and append the output to the same conversation history.

+*`BaseChatMessageHistory`*
+    - BaseChatMessageHistory that handles injecting chat history into inputs and updating it after each invocation.
+    - What is BaseChatMessageHistory?

+        BaseChatMessageHistory is a class that can load and save message objects.
+It will be called by RunnableWithMessageHistory to do exactly that.
+These classes are usually initialized with a session id.

+*`InMemoryChatMessageHistory`*